eudoxys/epm/README.md

 ## Technical Guide

-Packages are added to the index by including them in the [DATA](https://github.com/eudoxys/epm/blob/143eaf75be8cca8609da5d28ee9fc92e874435d1/epm/catalog.py#L12) list of the `Catalog` class.
+Products are added to the index by including them in the [LIST](https://github.com/eudoxys/epm/blob/143eaf75be8cca8609da5d28ee9fc92e874435d1/epm/catalog.py#L12) list of the `Catalog` class.

 Eudoxys repositories must include the `description` and `version` entries in the `project` section of their `pyproject.toml` file.
-In addition, the 'keywords' must include `eudoxys` for the package to appear in the `list` command output.
+In addition, the 'keywords' must include `eudoxys` for the product to appear in the `list` command output.

+Product types include the following flags:

+- 'M' a module is included in the product
+- 'P' packages are include in the product
+- 'C' a command line interface (CLI) is included in the product